AcidOP/Sacred-Book/README.md

 ## How do I use this?
 ```
-1. Download the latest version of the mod from the releases page.
+1. Download the latest version of the plugin from the releases page.
 2. Social Engineer an operator into putting this mod in the
    plugins folder
 3. Start your server.